quality icon

 Cheapest car insurance companies in Idaho

-If you’re looking for affordable insurance, GEICO tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,308 per year or $109 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+GEICO has the cheapest rates, at an average annual cost of $1,308 or $109 a month for a full coverage policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

 Affordable car insurance providers in Idaho